- 3.01: Scheduling and Conduct of Meetings

 3.01: Scheduling and Conduct of Meetings

-(1) No member of the Board, during his tenure, shall permit his name to be used as a reference in connection with the filing of an application for registration as a Landscape Architect in the Commonwealth of Massachusetts.
+(3) No member of the Board, during their tenure, shall permit their name to be used as a reference in connection with the filing of an application for registration as a Landscape Architect in the Commonwealth of Massachusetts.

-(2) Applications for registration as a Landscape Architect will be received at any time during the regular business hours and shall be mailed or delivered to:
+(4) Applications for registration as a Landscape Architect will be received at any time during the regular business hours and shall be sent or delivered to the Board.

-Only those persons whose applications are received by the Board on or before September 1, prior to the scheduled date of an examination shall be considered eligible to take that examination.
+Only those persons whose applications are complete shall be approved by the Board to take the examination.

 Application fees will not be refunded for any cause.

-(4) When deemed by the Board necessary to demonstrate the applicant's eligibility under the section of the law upon which the application is based, each applicant shall submit in support of his formal application, authentic proof of the statements made therein, by attaching documentary evidence, affidavits,registrar's statements, diplomas, published data, photographs, or other sworn or proven evidence.
+(6) When deemed by the Board necessary to demonstrate the applicant's eligibility under the section of the law upon which the application is based, each applicant shall submit in support of his formal application, authentic proof of the statements made therein, by attaching documentary evidence, affidavits, registrar's statements, diplomas, published data, photographs, or other sworn or proven evidence.

-(6) Personal appearance before the Board, if required, shall be at the time and place designated by the Board, and shall be at the applicants expense.
+(8) Personal appearance before the Board, if required, shall be at the time and place designated by the Board, and shall be at the applicant’s expense.

 (a) to qualify by passing the regular written examination;